SolidLabResearch/solidlab-env-setup/README.md

 java -jar experimenter-cli2.jar -a "${COMMAND_FILE}"
 ```

-You'll now find a file `css_url` in the dir with `jfed-cli2-fetch-urls.yaml`, which contains all CSS server URLs.
+You'll now find a file `ss_url` in the dir with `jfed-cli2-fetch-urls.yaml`, which contains all CSS server URLs.

 ### Step 5: Renew or Terminate Experiment